 the Soviet army entered the city, but handed the city back to the Germans two weeks later, in

 accordance with the new Soviet-German demarcation line.
-About 5,000 Jews left the city at the time
+Between 5,000 and 7,000 Jews left the city at

 Heinrich Himmler decided that the area around Zamość would be the first large area of